BuiltBrokenModding/Assembly-Line/README.md

 * Doppelgangerous - Tester

 ### License
-Read teh license.txt in the repo file for more information
+Read the license.txt in the repo file for more information

 ### Contact
 Email - DarkGuardsman - rseifert.phone@gmail.com